 Students must be admitted to Cameron University before the CU-VA will proceed with processing a student's paperwork for veterans benefits.

 - Either an Application for educational benefits VA Form 22-1990 or a request for Change of Program or Place of Training, VA Form 22-1995 - completed.
 IMPORTANT: The CU-VA office is required to maintain a student file for everyone using veterans benefits.
 Any VA form should be processed through the CU-VA office for purposes of checking for correctness & completeness; as well as to provide the CU-VA with basic information if a problem should arise.
 For students within state we recommend contacting our office for free preprinted forms to ensure completion of the correct forms, but VA forms may be accessed through: http://www.va.gov/vaforms

 Special Tips & Information for Active Duty students:

 Currently, CH 30 recipients must verify attendance on a monthly basis.
 You must do monthly verifications.
 You may call your verification telephonically or verify via the internet.
-You may call: 1-877-823-2378 and follow the instructions provided OR you may go on the internet to: http://www.gibill.va.gov/ and follow the link to the WAVE Program, then follow instructions provided.
+You may call: 1-877-823-2378 and follow the instructions provided OR you may go on the internet to: http://www.gibill.va.gov/wave/index.do and follow instructions provided.
 The Muskogee office will reimburse any back payment owed once your claim is processed and your verification is received.